Multimodal LLM-based Query Paraphrasing for Video Search: Introduction

 \section{Introduction}

-Concept-based \cite{Waseda2016,Jiang:semantic_gap,Lu:ICMR,Informedia2016} and embedding-based searches \cite{RUCMM_2018,hgr,w2vvpp,tpami21-dual-encoding} are two mainstream approaches to answer text-to-video search queries.
-The former maps a user query into tokens and measures the similarity between the tokens and concepts extracted from videos.
-The latter projects a user query and a video into a joint latent space and computes a query-video similarity based on their embedding features.
+\IEEEPARstart{C}oncept-based \cite{Waseda2016,Jiang:semantic_gap,Lu:ICMR,Informedia2016} and embedding-based searches \cite{w2vvpp,tpami21-dual-encoding, shu_TMM2024MAC,zhangTextVideoRetrievalGLSCL2025} are two mainstream approaches for answering text-to-video search queries.
+The concept-based approach maps a user query into tokens and measures similarity between the tokens and concepts extracted from videos.
+The embedding-based approach projects both the user query and video into a joint latent space, computing query-video similarity based on their embedding features.
 Methods to combine them, such as the dual-task model \cite{dual_task} via dual-task learning, to understand a user query by both concepts and embedding features, are emerging.